Chapter Fifty Four - Salvage

 "You can write the report now..."
 I toss.

 I moved to my quarters.
-Jason, surprisingly followed, and surprisingly, I didn't mind.
+Jason, surprisingly followed.
+Surprisingly, I didn't mind.

-"If this is how you start to pump me for scuttlebutt, it won't work."
-I reply, leaving the door open for him to follow, as I moved to pour myself a drink.
+"If this is a pump me for scuttlebutt..."
+I warn I moved to pour myself a drink.

-"I like the Sags better than the others..." he said.
+"I like the Sags better than the others..." he tossed.

 "Why?"
 I ask.

-"If you know history, you'll know that the Sags were never anti-normal.
-They'd as
+"If you know history, you'll know that the Sags were never anti-norm."

-He asked for a hit with an eye, I gave him a nod, he poured a small one.
+Jason asked for a taste of my liquor with a glance, I gave him a nod, he poured himself a small one.

 "I flew with them before signing on with you...I've always been a Hawking man,